clairenoelle/freeCodeCamp/Front-End-Libraries/Bootstrap/README.md

-# Create a Block Element Bootstrap Button
+# Create a Bootstrap Headline

-Add Bootstrap's btn-block class to your Bootstrap button.
+To start with, create an h3 element, with the text jQuery Playground.

+Color your h3 element with the text-primary Bootstrap class, and center it with the text-center Bootstrap class.

-# Taste the Bootstrap Button Color Rainbow
+# Create a Bootstrap Row

-Replace Bootstrap's btn-default class by btn-primary in your button.

-Note that this button will still need the btn and btn-block classes.

-# Call out Optional Actions with btn-info

-Create a new block-level Bootstrap button below your "Like" button with the text "Info", and add Bootstrap's btn-info and btn-block classes to it.

-Note that these buttons still need the btn and btn-block classes.

-# Warn Your Users of a Dangerous Action with btn-danger

-Create a button with the text "Delete" and give it the class btn-danger.
+Create a div element below the h3 tag, with a class of row.

-Note that these buttons still need the btn and btn-block classes.

-# Use the Bootstrap Grid to Put Elements Side By Side

-Put the Like, Info and Delete buttons side-by-side by nesting all three of them within one <div class="row"> element, then each of them within a <div class="col-xs-4"> element.

-The row class is applied to a div, and the buttons themselves can be nested within it.
+# Create a Class to Target with jQuery Selectors

+Give each of your button elements the class target.

+# Create a Custom Heading

+Nest your first image and your h2 element within a single <div class="row"> element.
+Nest your h2 element within a <div class="col-xs-8"> and your image in a <div class="col-xs-4"> so that they are on the same line.

+# Create Bootstrap Wells

+Nest one div element with the class well within each of your col-xs-6 div elements.